Our breakfast spread at the B&B's main house.

 We drove past this Chateau de Chaumont-sur-Loire.

-Diane de Poitiers, Henry II's mistress, moved here after she was evicted from
+Diane de Poitiers, Henry II's mistress, moved here after she was

 Chateau Chenonceau by Queen Catherine de Medici.